offensive-packaging/documentation/plaso/index.md

                          as: "1,3,5" (a list of comma separated values).
 Ranges and lists can also be combined as: "1,3..5".
 The first volume is 1.
 All volumes can be specified with: "all".
+   --language LANGUAGE_TAG
+                         The preferred language, which is used for extracting and formatting Windows EventLog message strings.
+Use " --language list" to see a list of supported language tags.
+The en-US (LCID 0x0409) language is used as fallback if preprocessing could not determine the system language or no language information is available in the winevt-rc.db database.
+   --no_extract_winevt_resources, --no-extract-winevt-resources
+                         Do not extract Windows EventLog resources such as event message template strings.
+By default Windows EventLog resources will be extracted when a Windows EventLog parser is enabled.
    -z TIME_ZONE, --zone TIME_ZONE, --timezone TIME_ZONE
                          preferred time zone of extracted date and time values that are stored without a time zone indicator.
 The